-The 13th installment in this series has arrived after looking at how the Minnesota Wild did in their first 12 drafts.
+After a brief hiatus, the 14th installment in this series has arrived after looking at how the Minnesota Wild did in their first 13 NHL Entry Drafts.
 If you missed any of them or want a refresher, you can find those recaps below:

 - 2000: Franchise’s Inaugural Draft

 - 2002: Late Round Woes

 - 2003: Most Disappointing Draft Yet

 - 2005: Starting the New Era Off with a Whimper

 - 2009: O.K.
 Draft to Finish the Decade

 - 2010: Best Draft in a Long Time

 - 2011: Wild Draft an All-Time Great Defenseman

 - 2012: Minnesota Adds Another Key Defender